Willgunter/Discord-Clone/README.md

 - 8/17/2023
     - Less time today bc marching band camp, but still made some progress

-    - Made content box component (main area where messages will be displayed) and made ui closer to discords ui (only really works on my laptop screens display tho)
+    - Made content box component (main area where messages will be displayed) and made ui closer to discords ui (only really works on my laptop screens display tho).

+    - **Fixed problem where I couldn't get send message button to be next to input message form**

+    - Next step: have messages display to the content box area (then work on routing)

 ## Resources
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)